DiamondCoder02/nsfw-game-manager/readme.md

 Now that this is independent from uni work...
 Time to make it better and to torture myself

 I have tested this with my 4-500 games.
-Still small bugs, but it handles it without problem.
+Still small bugs, but it handles it without *much* problem.

 ## Important